 How Can You Increase Participation and Motivation?

-It’s about moving beyond simple attendance numbers to understand if the event truly made a difference.
+It is about moving beyond simple attendance numbers to understand if the event truly made a difference.
 This helps you prove the value of your efforts and gives you the information you need to make the next event even better.

 - Quantitative Metrics (The "What")

 - Participation Rate: How many people attended versus how many were invited?
+Track this across departments to spot patterns.

 - Pulse Surveys: Send a short survey before and after the event.
 Ask simple questions to measure shifts in morale or team connection using a 1-5 scale.

 - Retention Data: Over the long term, track if teams with higher event participation also have lower turnover rates.
+This is the metric that gets leadership attention.

 - Qualitative Metrics (The "Why")